 E-safety – keeping your child safe online

-Thank you to all the parents that were able to attend the parent workshop on e-safety on 19th September.
+Thank you to all the parents that were able to attend the parent workshop on e-safety.

 Gwenllian South (ICT Adviser, Essex County Council) led the session and distributed an important and useful handout to parents to help us keep our children safe online.
 Please click on the link below to access these details:

 The NCA’s CEOP (Child Exploitation and Online Protection) Command is here to help children and young people.
 We are here to help if you are a young person and you or your friend (up to age 18) has been forced or tricked into taking part in sexual activity with anyone online, or in the real world.
 We also have advice and links to support for other online problems young people might face, such as cyberbullying and hacking.
 Visit our Safety Centre for advice and to report directly to CEOP, by clicking on the Click CEOP button.

 The Government has recently launched a brand new website to support parents.
 The website has been developed with Parentzone and CEOP, the police command responsible for child exploitation and online protection.

 Parentinfo is a collection of articles, tips, expert advice and resources designed to help parents keep up with what their children are doing on-line.
 For example, the site currently includes information about staying safe on minecraft, mental health and building online resilience.

 This is a great source of support for parents.